 Getting from one country to another by land travel is a very common thing to do especially for backpackers.
 I created this Ho Chi Minh City to Siem Reap travel guide to help you with your travel and it contains everything you’ll need to know including my worst experience with the bus company I got my tickets from.

-I have been traveling alone to Asian countries for the last year and I have never experienced a worst boarder crossing than this one.
+I have been traveling alone to Asian countries in the last year and I have never experienced a worst border crossing than this one.
 It was always easy for me because it’s as simple as listening to the instructions and following the rules.
-However, this experience is exceptional.
+However, this experience was exceptional.

 What you need to know before your travel (Pre-travel guide and reminders)